 Figure X.2.7.3-1: BEST Session Setup Procedure for BEST User Plane Integrity Only Service using EMSDP

 In the above figure, steps 1-8 are mandatory.
 The contents of the respective commands are given in the respective clauses that detail the commands.
+Step 6 is only performed when a BEST UE-to-EAS UP session is setup.

 Figure X.2.7.3-2 shows the messages exchanged between the UE, HSE, HSS/EMKS and EAS in order to refresh the keys when using EMSDP.
 In this figure, the EMKS and HSS are collapsed into one.